deivgin/software-engineering-models-methods/tla/notes.md

 => - Implies.
 Expresses relationships?
 <>[] - Eventually-Always.
 The end of an algorithm given equation eventually is always true.

+## Sequence operators

+Seq(S) - set of all sequences of elements of the set S Head(s) - first element of the sequence s
+Tail(s) - tail of sequence s, meaning s with its head removed Append(s, e) - add element e to the tail of s
+Len(s) - the amount of elements in sequence s

 ## Dictionary

 [] - Function.
 Similar to dictionaries and mappings in programming.